 Be sure to submit all scholarship applications and documentation by the set deadlines.
 Also, you want to apply to as many scholarship programs as possible to secure as much financial support as possible.

-Pennsylvania is home to several great universities, many of which offer comprehensive psychology degree programs at both the undergraduate and graduate levels.
+Pennsylvania is home to several excellent universities that offer comprehensive psychology degree programs at undergraduate and graduate levels.

-U.S. News and World Reports conducts extensive research each year to rank colleges based on their offerings and program specifics.
-Below is a list of the top colleges and universities in Pennsylvania to make the list.
+U.S. News and World Reports conduct extensive research yearly to rank colleges based on their offerings and program specifics.
+Below is a list of the top psychology colleges and universities in Pennsylvania to make a list.

 Carnegie Mellon University is another premium school located in the heart of Pittsburgh.
-It offers research options in a range of topics, including educational science, social psychology, and health psychology as well as collaboration opportunities with the University of Pittsburgh Medical Center.
+It offers research options on various topics, including educational science, social psychology, and health psychology, as well as collaboration opportunities with the University of Pittsburgh Medical Center.
 The school boasts state-of-the-art tools and technologies, such as a 128-channel BioSemi System, multiple eye trackers, and a high-performance computer cluster.

 Penn State university’s psychology department includes a variety of specialties, including adult and child, cognitive, industrial-organizational, developmental, and social psychology.
 It also offers dual-major options, including psychology and women studies, psychology and social-behavioral neuroscience, and language science.
 Students can conduct research projects in unique areas, such as social inequality, quantitative methods, and neuroscience.

 The University of Pittsburgh offers a strong undergraduate and graduate program.
-Students can choose from a variety of specialties, including clinical, cognitive, developmental, social, bio-health, and teaching.
-Former students have conducted research studies on everything from personality disorders to nonverbal indicators.
-Students can make full use of the campus’s facilities, such as the Center for the Neural Basis of Cognition and the Center of Neuroscience.
+Students can choose from various specialties, including clinical, cognitive, developmental, social, bio-health, and teaching.
+Former psychology students have studied everything from personality disorders to nonverbal indicators.
+Students can fully use the campus’s facilities, such as the Center for the Neural Basis of Cognition and the Center of Neuroscience.

-While no two schools are the same and they all have a list of pros and cons that need to be considered, there are several things features that all these top-rated schools have, including:
+While no two psychology schools are the same, and they all have a list of pros and cons that need to be considered, there are several things features that all these top-rated schools have, including:

-Many colleges and universities offer both undergraduate and graduate programs, but not for all majors.
-All of the schools that made the top list offer both bachelor’s and master- level courses and some even offer doctorate programs as well.
+Many colleges and universities offer undergraduate and graduate programs, but not all psychology majors.
+All the schools that made the top list show bachelor’s and master’s level courses; some even offer doctorate programs.
 When looking for a psychology program, look for schools that offer both levels of training.

 This factor will identify the school’s commitment to the psychology department.
-The higher-level programs that college offers, the more likely it is to state-of-the-art facilities and professors who are licensed psychologists.
+The higher-level programs that college offers, the more likely it is to have state-of-the-art facilities and professors who are licensed, psychologists.

 These universities also maintain a variety of research labs, such as brain development, child learning, cognitive development, and C.A.R.E.S.
 (Coping and Regulation of Environmental Stress) labs, that can provide extensive learning opportunities and allow students to conduct extensive research projects.

-Most colleges and universities allow students to complete research projects that best match their career goals and interests.
-In fact, schools are often hesitant to tell a student that they can’t conduct a research project of their choice.
+Most psychology colleges and universities allow students to complete research projects that match their career goals and interests.
+Psychology schools in Pennsylvania often hesitate to tell students that they can’t conduct a research project of their choice.
 The reality is, however, that not all schools can accommodate all types of research projects.
-This fact is even true of larger schools with multiple research labs.
+This fact is even actual in larger psychology schools with multiple research labs.

-When looking for a graduate school for psychology, be sure to review a list of recent research projects conducted by students.
-This information may be readily available on the school’s website, but if not, but sure to ask about recent research topics.
-This step will give you a good idea as to the types of projects that can be conducted while attending the school.
+When looking for a graduate college for psychology, review a list of recent research projects conducted by students.
+This information may be readily available on the school’s website, but if not, be sure to ask about current research topics.
+This step will give you a good idea of the types of projects that can be conducted while attending the school.

-These top-rated schools also have partnerships with nearby organizations and healthcare facilities that allow students to obtain work-related experience through practicums and internships.
+These top-rated schools also have partnerships with nearby organizations and healthcare facilities, allowing students to obtain work-related experience through practicums and internships.
 Take a look at some of the internship programs former students have completed at each university you are considering.

-Before you even start the application process, be sure to do your research and identify several Pennsylvania schools that best match your criteria.
+Before starting the application process, be sure to research and identify several psychology schools in Pennsylvania that best match your criteria.
 Additionally, if you haven’t already done so, be sure to take any required college entrance exams, such as the SATs for undergraduate programs and the GRE for graduate programs.

 Now you can start the application process.
-It’s important to start this process as soon as possible because gaining admittance into these programs is very competitive.
-Likewise, it’s important to apply to several schools to ensure your acceptance into a psychology program.
+Starting this process as soon as possible is essential because gaining admittance into these programs is very competitive.
+Likewise, applying to several schools is necessary to ensure your acceptance into a psychology program.

-You will have to complete the application and pay the application fee for each school you are considering as well as submit all necessary documentation, such as entrance exam scores, educational transcripts, letters of recommendation, and personal essay.
-It’s vital that you make sure that every section of the application is completely accurate and that all the required documents are submitted prior to any deadline.
+You will have to complete the application, pay the application fee for each school you are considering, and submit all necessary documentation, such as entrance exam scores, educational transcripts, letters of recommendation, and personal essays.
+You must ensure that every section of the application is accurate and that all the required documents are submitted before any deadline.